View

 🗒️ Letter from Jo

-I have pushed my own learning and writing by teaching, sharing and reflecting on my own understanding of impact.
-The highlight was a meeting of over 2000 B Corps at the Louder Than Words Festival this September.
+Aside from work and family life, I have pushed my own learning and writing by teaching, sharing and reflecting on my own understanding of impact, both through Design Declares and, of course, with the team and every client we work with at Morrama.

 Best, Jo

-🏛️ We worked on 29 Projects started that align with our 3 pillars
+🏛️ We worked on 29 projects that align with our 3 pillars

 Our pillars are: